 Target Audience: Law Enforcement, investigator or crime scene technician

-TN POST Certified, Diploma 400 hours of coursework, Bloodstain Pattern Analysis 40-hour certificate, NFA is recognized by the IAI as providing the necessary training required for the four levels of crime scene certification.
+TN POST Certified, Diploma 400 hours of coursework, Bloodstain Pattern Analysis 40-hour certificate, Shooting Incident Reconstruction 40-hour certificate, NFA is recognized by the IAI as providing the necessary training required for the four levels of crime scene certification.

 There are 400 hours of training per session; 170 hours of in-class work; and 230 hours of field practicum.
 During the course of the 10 weeks, students will be responsible for several educational objectives including, quizzes, tests, case files, research papers, and various other hands-on experiences.
-At the end of the course, students can expect to complete a written post test as well as a comprehensive, practical final.
+At the end of the course, students can expect to complete a written post test as well as complete their online portfolio with all demonstrated work submitted into CrimePad.

 NFA Session Dates

-2017 and 2018 sessions are currently full.
+2018 sessions are currently full.
 However, we are now accepting applications for the NFA in 2019.
-Click HERE to view the application.
+To be placed onto a wait list for a full session please email Melanie.Wolfenbarger@tennessee.edu or call 865-946-3234.

 In order to be considered for admission, candidates must be employed by a law enforcement agency.